Stocks move higher on Wall Street despite bond yields rising

-Stocks were higher in morning trading Monday, as weakness in technology companies was more than offset by strength in banks and other sectors.
+NEW YORK (AP) — Stocks were higher in afternoon trading Monday, as weakness in technology companies was more than offset by strength in banks and other sectors.
 Investors continued to closely watch the bond market, where another tick up in bond yields was giving some investors pause.

-Financial stocks were among the best performers in early trading.
-Wells Fargo, JPMorgan Chase, Citigroup and Bank of America were up 1.5% or more.
+Financial stocks were among the best performers.
+Wells Fargo, JPMorgan Chase and Citigroup were up 2% or more.

 Trading has been choppy in recent weeks as investors fret over a sudden spike in long-term interest rates in the bond market.
 The S&P 500 is coming off its first weekly gain in three weeks.